 Holborn is especially significant if you have young children, as it’s very close to Trafalgar Square and the lion statues.
 The London Transport Museum is also nearby, perfect for little ones who love trains and buses.
 And, of course, Covent Garden Market is a great place to explore with the whole family.

 Meanwhile, Covent Garden is great if you’re looking for some culture during your trip.
-Reach out to The British Museum walking on feet.
+Reach out to The British Museum which is only a shop distance away in addition to many other museums and galleries near Covent Garden.
 Window shop on shops on the way and enter any restaurants that appeal to you to enjoy the delicacies of London.

 If you are not interested in investing in opera tickets while in London, here is the next best alternative available in Covent Garden.
 Be ready to be mesmerized by some impromptu act of a street performer performing for the delight of Covent Garden’s crowd.